BdR76/CSVLint/docs/readme.md

 When a file is opened this auto-detection is also run once by default.

 When a file is opened the plug-in will:
-1) checks for a schema.inifile in same folder as data file
+1) checks for a `schema.ini` file in same folder as data file
-2) checks if the schema.ini contains a section for the filename
+2) checks if the `schema.ini` contains a section for the filename
-2) if no schema.ini or section found, then run "Refresh from data"
+2) if no `schema.ini` or section found, then run "Refresh from data"

 This is called the metadata of the data file, and the column metadata is very important for the other functionality to work.
 When the content of the file